Q and A is submitted by members and answered by our medical community.

 The only patients for whom a tummy tuck is superior to abdominal liposuction are the relatively few women having extreme degrees of lower abdominal skin laxity, unusually extensive stretch marks, or severely stretched abdominal muscles (as a result of pregnancy).
 Tummy tuck surgically removes skin with severe stretch-marks (striae-distensae).
 Liposuction does not remove stretch marks.
 A tummy tuck can produce a flatter abdominal wall by tightening the abdominal muscles.
 Liposuction is appropriate for patients who have abdominal muscles that have not been excessively stretched out of shape by pregnancy.
 A tummy tuck can remove excessive amounts of loose abdominal skin.
 However, loose abdominal skin does not mean that a tummy tuck is necessary.
 After liposuction, abdominal skin often contracts to a surprising degree so that an excision is not necessary.

-Ask a Question about liposuction.
+Ask a Question about tummy tucks.
 It will help other members. 🙂